 No, it’s not easy to manifest a concept for each day’s post.
 When we’ve been out touring, it’s easier.
 When we stay home at times for two or three days in a row, especially during rainy weather, we’re subject to sharing the most minute details of our daily lives, which may be of little interest to some readers.

 |They still stay close to their moms at this stage.|

 Each day I read our stats and can’t seem to find any connection between our content and the number of visits we have in any one day.
 I often think when I post a unique event more visitors will come although it’s not the case.
 There’s no rhyme or reason.
 In any case, we appreciate every reader that comes our way, whether it’s once, occasionally, or daily.

 Please write if you feel you’d be interested in seeing us on other social media.
 How many respondents will be influential in our decision?
 I’m assuming many of our readers may be over 40 years old, people who don’t necessarily post “selfies” on a daily basis, nor would we.
 It will be fun to hear from YOU.

 Have a beautiful day!

 Photo from one year ago today, February 22, 2015:

-|It is ironic that I’d planned to post photos of horse today and when I researched the year ago photo for today, this was our main photo.
+|It is ironic that I’d planned to post photos of horses today and when I researched the year ago photo for today, this was our main photo.
 We took this photo on our way to Poipu Beach in Kauai while on a short holiday for my birthday.
-This horse seemed happy to see us as I approached the fence giving us his version of a smile.
+This horse seemed happy to see us as I approached the fence, giving us his version of a smile.
 For more photos of that trip, please click here.|